ibm-cloud-docs/hs-crypto/initialize-hsm-management-utilities.md

   {: important}

 3. (Optional) If you want to create a backup copy of an EP11 smart card, click **Copy smart card** on the **Smart card** tab and follow the prompts.
+4. (Optional) The signature keys and master key parts that are created with the TKE CLI plug-in and saved in a workstation file can be copied to a smart card.
+To do this, on the **Smart card** tab, click **Copy signature key file** or **Copy key part file** and follow the instructions.
+To copy the signature key or key part to a smart card, you need to provide the password for the file.

 ### Step 2: Select the crypto units where the master key is to be loaded
 {: #step2-select-crypto-units-management-utilities}